EmmanuelTakor/alx-system_engineering-devops/README.md

-This repo holds a task on git usage
+#!/bin/bash /n This is a task on git usage